hashicorp/design-system/website/docs/components/flyout/partials/code/component-api.md

 #### Flyout::Footer

 A container that yields its content as the footer of the Flyout component.
-We recommend using it exclusively for actions using the [ButtonSet](/components/button-set) component.
+We recommend using it exclusively for declarative content or actions using the [ButtonSet](/components/button-set) component.
 If a tertiary action is presented, it will always be aligned at the end of the row.

 <Doc::ComponentApi as |C|>
   <C.Property @name="close" @type="function"/>